-- The main toolbar is just underneath the menu bar that enables the critical functions.
-For example, first, last, next/ preview, scan, and remove the tag, undo/redo, file tree/list view switcher, save, invert the selection, select all.
+- The main toolbar is just underneath the menu bar that enables critical functions.
+For example, first, last, next/ preview, scan, remove the tag, undo/redo, file tree/list view switcher, save, invert the selection, and select all.

-- Search, create a playlist, CDDB lookup, quit, and stop features are included in the toolbar, along with the options mentioned above.
+- Search, create a playlist, CDDB lookup, quit, and stop features are included in the toolbar, along with the abovementioned options.

 - The parent directory is placed in the input box straight below the toolbar, selecting the function when required.

-Kid3 is mainly used to editing music tag files for KDE 4.x.
-Far ranges of flies are supported with this tool, for instance, Mp2, Mp3, Mp4, WMA, FLAC, OGG, AAC, WAV, WavPack, Speex, AIFF, MPC, and True Audio.
+Kid3 is mainly used to edit music tag files for KDE 4.x.
+This tool supports far ranges of flies, for instance, Mp2, Mp3, Mp4, WMA, FLAC, OGG, AAC, WAV, WavPack, Speex, AIFF, MPC, and True Audio.
 This music tag editor software can generate tags either automatically from the file names or another way around, such as manually.

-Twenty different combinations could be used in a bid to change the files’ names that imply for artist, title, track, album, year, and track number.
-Directory editing and playlist creation are included in this tool that could be done very quickly.
+Twenty different combinations could be used to change the files’ names for artist, title, track, album, year, and track number.
+This tool includes directory editing and playlist creation, which can be done very quickly.
 This application is enriched with 60 different tag categories that can be soundly used to edit a specific file.

 Features of Kid3